AndriFannar/HBV202GProject/README.md

 To run the JAR file created by Maven, run the script file [runmvnjar](runmvnjar.cmd) which is located in the root directory of the project.

 To run the JAR file created by the script file, run the script file [runjar](runjar.cmd) which is located in the root directory of the project.
+* The project has to have been first packaged using `mvn package` or the [package](package.cmd) batch file.
+  * Since the JAR file can be generated like the `class` files or Maven Site, it is not included in the repository.

 ### Test
 To run the tests for the project, run the following command in the root directory of the project: